-But the writer opened with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
+But the WSJ published an article about parking lots several years ago.
+The writer opened with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
 He is Number One in sales.
 Now we readers are making an emotional connection to Dave, even though we’ve never met him.

 Why did we connect?
 Word pictures!
 Dave, Porsche, blue, sales.
 We even learn the model number of Dave’s Porsche.